(698 clock hours) (23.27 occupational credits)

 - Students will be able to summarize physical and chemical changes that occur with fire, and understand the effects of fire on common building materials.

 - Students will be able to identify and demonstrate knowledge of different sources of fire suppression, to include portable fire extinguisher systems, static water sources, and pump operated systems.

 - Students will be able to demonstrate their knowledge of strategies related to building searches, ventilation, ladder deployment, and fire attack tactics.

 - Students will be able to demonstrate the ability to communicate through written reports, radio transmissions, and face to face interactions.

 To be officially considered for this program a student must:

 - Have a high school diploma or GED certificate,

-- Be 18 years of age or older by the beginning of the EMT clinical rotation,
+- Be 18 years of age or older by the completion of the EMT portion of the program,

-- Complete a physical examination, immunization requirements and laboratory studies before entering any clinical area,
+- Complete a physical examination, provide proof of immunization requirements and laboratory studies,

 Meeting with the Program Coordinator provides an opportunity to answer questions and provide the student with a Program Application package.
 Please bring the following information to your appointment: